 Single Mothers last released Through A Wall in 2018.
 The Drew Thomson Foundation last released the EP Stay in 2018.

 Ontario post-hardcore heroes Alexisonfire continue their audio comeback with a second new song.
 "Complicit" follows in the wake of their comeback single "Familiar Drugs," and you can find it wherever you consume your music (and judging from the play counts at YouTube and elsewhere, absolutely nobody needs me to remind them of this — humour me, I'm playing the Niagara card).

 "'Complicit' is about recognizing the unfair advantages that we are afforded as white, heterosexual males.
 It's about rejecting regressionist ideas of racism, misogyny and hetero supremacy.
 It's about accepting that there is no freedom and no future in a world that is not inclusive."

 Dine Alone has the new single available as a 7" with an etched b-side.
 The band's new music is their first since 2010's * Dog's Blood* EP and 2009's Old Crows / Young Cardinals full-length.

-Dunville, Ontario indie rock quartet Don Vail have a new full-length available titled On The Wire, a 13 song set that's their first since 2016's Fades.
+Dunville, Ontario indie rock quartet Don Vail have a new full-length available titled Stand Of Tide, a 13 song set that's their first since 2016's Fades.

 Don Vail's been around for almost a decade as the solo recording vehicle of Mitch Bowden, with much of his work produced through his Mechanical Noise studio.
 This record sees the project expanded to a four-piece band featuring drummer Victor Malang, guitarist Matthew Fleming, and keyboardist/vocalist Kori Pop.
 The new record was partly tracked in Ireland at Grouse Lounge Studios.